anilhdas/Depic/README.md

-# Web_Applications
+# Depic

-Some of my endeavors in web applications
+Depict your business in all of the platforms